 Philip Lechner Jr. CPA, Chief Financial Officer

-Philip J. Lechner joined Buckeye Community Hope Foundation (BCHF) in 2011.
-Mr. Lechner has more than 30 years of accounting and auditing experience in the construction, affordable housing, non-profit organizations and real estate fields.
+Mr. Lechner joined Buckeye Community Hope Foundation in 2011.
+Mr. Lechner brought more than 30 years of accounting and auditing experience in the construction, affordable housing, non-profit organizations and real estate fields.
 Mr. Lechner’s experience benefits BCHF and its related companies providing a high level of accounting knowledge to improve and upgrade the accounting, reporting and funding draw processes.
 Mr. Lechner has demonstrated expertise with cost certification audits, including LIHTC, HUD and USDA RD-financed multi-family housing projects, as well as not-for profit financial reporting and analysis, and consulting services related to multi-family development from the perspective of developers and tax planning for investors and high net worth individuals.
 Mr. Lechner received a B.A.
 (Summa Cum Laude) from Wittenberg University.
-His professional licenses and memberships include: Certified Public Accountant – Ohio, American Institute of Certified Public Accountants, and Ohio Society of Certified Public Accountants.
+Mr. Lechner’s professional licenses and memberships include: Certified Public Accountant – Ohio, American Institute of Certified Public Accountants, and Ohio Society of Certified Public Accountants.

 Ian J. Maute Vice President of Development

-Ian Maute joined Buckeye Community Hope Foundation in 2013.
-Mr. Maute has been developing housing using the LIHTC, and USDA Rural Development and HUD funding programs for eight years.
+Mr. Maute joined Buckeye Community Hope Foundation in 2013.
+Mr. Maute has been developing housing using the LIHTC, and USDA Rural Development and HUD funding programs since 2005.
 In addition to new construction projects Mr. Maute specializes in the acquisition and rehabilitation of existing affordable housing properties.
 Prior to joining BCHF Mr. Maute was employed as Vice-President at The Woda Group, Inc. Prior to The Woda Group, Inc., Mr. Maute worked for The Schenk Company, Inc., a Columbus based commercial real estate firm.
 Mr. Maute also worked for the Central Ohio Chapter of the National Association of Office and Industrial Properties (NAIOP).
-As Vice President of Development for BCHF, Mr. Maute will help oversee development activities in Ohio, Indiana, Kentucky, and West Virginia.
+As Vice President of Development for BCHF, Mr. Maute helps oversee development activities in Ohio, Indiana, Kentucky, and West Virginia.
 Mr. Maute serves as the President of the Board of Directors of the Council for Rural Housing and Development of Ohio, is President of the Ohio Housing Council Board of Trustees, and is on the Board of Directors for the national Council of Affordable and Rural Housing.
 Mr. Maute received his B.S. (cum laude) in Business Administration from The Ohio State University in 2005, and his MBA from Ohio State’s Fisher College of Business in 2012.